 Pro tip: join a Facebook group if you’re looking for long term accommodation (1+ month).
 The prices are much cheaper for long-term stay and you can expect to pay as little as $400 per month for a room in a pool villa with Wifi and cleaning.

 Food – Local food is extremely cheap, usually under $1 USD from a street food vendor.
 A basic local meal will cost closer to $1.50 USD.
 Western food is more expensive but is still affordable at around $7 USD for something decent.
 A good-quality smoothie bowl will cost you around $3.50 USD.
 A bottle of Bintang (local beer) will cost you around $1.50 and a big bottle of water around $0.50 USD.
+If you want a floating breakfast in Bali, you can find it at almost any hotel for free if you are a guest.
 If you’re looking into cooking your own (Western) meals, it will often cost you more than eating in a restaurant.
 If you’re on a budget, then make breakfast at home and eat lunch and dinner out.

 Transportation – Everything is possible in Bali.
 The easiest is renting a motorbike and driving around yourself.
 Renting a 110cc Scoopy will cost you around $18 USD for a week or $55 for a month.
 If you don’t feel comfortable driving a motorbike in Bali, you can also download the Gojek or Grab app and let someone else take you to your destination.
 The prices are very cheap and in both apps you can choose between cars, vans and motorbikes.
 Oh, and even food delivery!
 If you are a bigger group and want to hire a driver to take you around, expect to pay upwards of about $50 for 10 hours.
 This will depend on season and your negotiating skills as well.